-Edgar Allan Poe: Master of Macabre and Literary Pioneer
+Edgar Allan Poe: His Biography and Poems

 Edgar Allan Poe was an American writer and poet known for his macabre and gothic tales.
 His notable works include “The Tell-Tale Heart,” “The Raven,” and “The Fall of the House of Usher,” which have left an indelible mark on American literature and the horror genre.